-- 2. Drag and drop equal onto the first empty node in the expression tree.
-The equal function is added to the tree with two new empty nodes below it. - --- and ---- ■ equal ---- • o not-set ---- • o not-set ---- • o not-set - 3.
-On the left of the window, click the Resource Attributes button.
+2. Drag and drop equal onto the first empty node in the expression tree.
+The equal function is added to the tree with two new empty nodes below it.

+3. On the left of the window, click the Resource Attributes button.